mcavs/Explainable_xG_model_paper/README.md

          distanceToGoal, angleToGoal, league, season, match_id, result, player_id)
 ```

+# Figures

-## Figure: The distribution of angle to goal and distance to goal of shots regarding goal status in the last seven seasons of top-five European football leagues
+## Figure 1: The distribution of angle to goal and distance to goal of shots regarding goal status in the last seven seasons of top-five European football leagues

 ```
 shot_vis <- data.frame(sta = as.factor(rep(shot_stats$status, 2)),